 Here is how you make the phytoplankton culture media:

 - Slowly add aquarium salt mix to freshwater to create a gallon of the saltwater solution with a specific gravity of 1.014.
 Remember, this is less salty than full-strength aquarium water.

-- Stir the water, then add the fertilizer according to the label–if using Micro Algae Grow, from Florida Aqua Farms, then add 40 drops per gallon.
+- Stir the water, then add the F/2 fertilizer according to the label–if using Micro Algae Grow, from Florida Aqua Farms, then add 40 drops per gallon.

 - Let the water ‘age’ overnight before using this water officially in your culture.
 Please take this step at least a day before your starter culture arrives.
 That will allow time for you to safely ‘age’ your water,

 Once your starter culture arrives and you are ready to start growing phytoplankton at home, you can start by:

-- Carefully pouring your starter culture into a clean water jug
+- Carefully pour your starter culture into a clean water jug

 - Add enough media to the culture to double the volume in the jug. (eg. if you have 500 mL culture, add 500 mL of media)